 Michael Mehling, LLM

-He is a German and American citizen and has lived for extended periods of time in the United States, Germany, Chile, and Finland.
-A native speaker of German and English, Michael Mehling is fluent in Spanish, has good command of French and Portuguese, and knows basic Finnish.
+He is a German and American citizen and has lived for extended periods of time in the United States, Germany, Chile and Finland.
+A native speaker of German and English, Michael Mehling is fluent in Spanish, has good command of French and Portuguese and knows basic Finnish.

 Michael Mehling has published widely in edited volumes and peer-reviewed journals.
-Recent books include the co-edited volumes "Bridging the Divide in Global Climate Policy: Strategies for Enhanced Participation and Integration" (2009), Improving the Clean Development Mechanism: Options and Challenges Post-2012 (2011), and "Climate Change and the Law" (2012).
-He is a contributing author to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) and provided a background report for the Lazarowicz Report on Global Carbon Trading [pdf, 3.3 MB, English] commissioned by the UK Prime Minister.
-He has also participated as an author in several reference works, including the Encyclopedia of Energy, the Encyclopedia of Global Warming and Climate Change, and two commentaries on the law of the European Union.
+Recent books include the co-edited volumes "Bridging the Divide in Global Climate Policy: Strategies for Enhanced Participation and Integration" (2009), Improving the Clean Development Mechanism: Options and Challenges Post-2012 (2011) and "Climate Change and the Law" (2013).
+He was a contributing author to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) and provided a background report for the Lazarowicz Report on Global Carbon Trading [pdf, 3.3 MB, English] commissioned by the UK Prime Minister.
+He has also participated as an author in several reference works, including the Encyclopedia of Energy, the Encyclopedia of Global Warming and Climate Change and two commentaries on the law of the European Union.
 In 2007, he became founding editor of the quarterly Carbon & Climate Law Review, the first academic journal dedicated to climate regulation and the carbon market.

-He has held academic appointments at Georgetown University (United States), the Universities of Constance and Greifswald (Germany), and the University of Helsinki (Finland).
+He has held academic appointments at Georgetown University (United States), the Universities of Constance and Greifswald (Germany) and the University of Helsinki (Finland).
 In recent years, he was awarded a John J. McCloy Fellowship in Environmental Policy from the American Council on Germany (ACG) as well several grants from national research councils and foundations.
 Michael frequently speaks at academic and trade conferences and has been invited to brief legislators and legislative staff at the European Parliament (EP).
 He also served as a Member in the Task Force "Global Green Recovery," established on behalf of the Office of Policy Planning of the German Federal Foreign Office.